threelittlemonkeys/tokenization/README.md

 # Tokenization

-Python implementations of tokenization and word segmentation.
+Various implementations of tokenization and word segmentation.

 ## References